The Book of Knight

 “Yeh yeh yeh,” he responds and dismisses the cop with a shooing motion of his hand.

 A heavyset guy from the tables walks over to us.
-“Sup, fool, you tryin' to play some cards?” he says to me.
+“Sup fool, you tryin' to play some cards?”

 “I mean, I don’t know how to play, but I’m down.”
 Like I said, I’m a sucker for games.
 Plus, what else am I doing with my time?

-“No worries, I got you,” he says, then turns and starts walking back to the tables.
+“No worries, I got you,” he says, before turning to walk back to the tables.

 No one responds.
-Los is shuffling the cards and without looking up he says, “Bones, let’s go, hop in.”
+Los keeps shuffling the cards and without looking up he says, “Bones, let’s go, hop in.”

 “Nah, nah, nah,” Straggle Tooth says skittishly.
 “I jus won 'em back.”